 Hi!
-My name is Sneha, and I'm your Association Chair!
+My name is Jack, and I'm your Association Chair!

 My role in councils is to convene and chair all meetings of the SRC (Students' Representative Council), the SSC (Student Services Council and SAEC (The Students' Association Executive Committee).
 Despite the many acronyms, the Association isn't all inaccessible jargon, nor should it be.
 It is here to work in your interest.